Exposing Barriers to Flexibility Aggregation in Unbalanced Distribution Networks: Modelling Framework

 The objective function \eqref{Model: objective} minimises or maximises the network’s active and reactive power injections at the reference bus, where coefficients $\alpha^p_i$ and $\alpha^q_i$ are introduced to control the optimisation directions in the P-Q space.
 In this formulation, reference bus $i^{\text{ref}}$ is the location for which flexibility from multiple flexible units is aggregated.
-Thus, the objective function with adjustable coefficients allows to iteratively (point by point) estimate the limits of aggregated flexibility in the P-Q space at the reference bus \cite{Churkin2023,ChurkinSegmentation}.
+Thus, the objective function with adjustable coefficients $\alpha^p_i$, $\alpha^q_i$ allows to iteratively (point by point) estimate the limits of aggregated flexibility in the P-Q space at the reference bus \cite{Churkin2024,ChurkinSegmentation}.
+The role of the objective function \eqref{Model: objective} in algorithms for constructing P-Q flexibility areas is further discussed later in this section, with a step-by-step illustration provided in Fig.~\ref{Fig: iterative PQ algorithm}.
 Equations \eqref{Model: V_min_max}-\eqref{Model: qf_min_max} represent the nonlinear AC OPF constraints.
 Specifically, voltage limits are imposed in \eqref{Model: V_min_max}, complex power flows and bus injections are defined in \eqref{Model: s_ij}, \eqref{Model: s_i}, where $Y_{ij}$ is the admittance matrix.
 Active and reactive power balance constraints for each node are introduced in \eqref{Model: balance_p}, \eqref{Model: balance_q}, where $d \in \mathcal{D}$ represents loads of the network.
 Line capacity limits are included in \eqref{Model: s_ij_max}.
-Active and reactive power of generators and flexible units is limited in \eqref{Model: pg_min_max}, \eqref{Model: qg_min_max} and \eqref{Model: pf_min_max}, \eqref{Model: qf_min_max}.
-The formulated AC OPF model \eqref{Model: objective}-\eqref{Model: qf_min_max} enables estimating the limits of flexibility services for the selected phase and bus of a distribution network, subject to available flexible resources and network constraints.
+Finally, active and reactive power of generators and flexible units is limited in \eqref{Model: pg_min_max}-\eqref{Model: qf_min_max}.